emmartins/quickstart/helloworld-ws/README.md

 The final push command triggers the OpenShift infrastructure to build and deploy the changes.

-Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the war build by openshift to be copied to the `deployments` directory, and deployed to the "jboss-as-helloworld-ws" context path.
+Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the war build by openshift to be copied to the `deployments` directory, and deployed to the "wildfly-helloworld-ws" context path.

 ### Access the OpenShift Application